inclusive-design/financial-inclusion/src/collections/chapters/en/frameworks-for-financial-inclusion.md

   </div>

-- {% include "../../../_includes/svg/mini-wheel.svg" %} <!--alt: A circle with three layers radiating out from the centre.
+- {% includeSvg "mini-wheel.svg", "A circle with three layers radiating out from the centre.
 The inner layer is lightest and the outer layer is darkest.
-The circle is divided into eight slices.-->
+The circle is divided into eight slices." %}

   <div>